guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 MongoEngine as an interface to MongoDB
 PyMongo for indexes, weird syntax in ODM (don't know much about this though...)

+We can often repopulate the data from the file system if thing go wrong.
+Integrity of the database isn't super duper important.

+Being non-database experts the data model is a lot more intuitive!
+Nesting comments etc.

+IMPORTANT: we need to keep track of what we've uploaded and be able to repopulate the same information on request for old samples.
+You upload data once per sample and make the clinical interpretation based on that.
+It can never change!
+We also can't share data as much as you might want to think.
+Each sample needs to be pretty isolated form the rest and especially between different institutes.
+So we can't make use of aggresive normalization even if we wanted.
+This makes Mongo attractive as well!

 - Bring up simplified example for comments
   - This is different than most regular setups because we need to